 What Happens at Pregnancy Phase

 It’s totally depending on Mother’s Immunity which decided which antibodies will be passed into the baby’s body.
-We all know that breast milk/mother’s milk contains antibodies, which gives them strength and power to fight against the infections and various virus.
+We all know that breast milk/mother’s milk contains antibodies, which gives them strength and power to fight against infections and various viruses.
 Breastfed Babies have Passive Immunity for a Longer Period.

 The period in which most critical antibodies are made

 The thick yellowish milk (Colostrum) produced by the mother after the baby birth for the first few days are considered to be the best source of antibodies, which is also considered as the building block of any newborn.